 This task collects information on all participants involved in your research application.
-Consult the Individual Eligibility Requirements on the CIHR website for more information.
+Consult Part 3 of the CIHR Application Administration Guide, for more information on applicant eligibility requirements.
 The name of the Nominated Principal Applicant must remain unchanged between the letter of intent and application.

 New: Applicants will enter their Common CV Confirmation number in this task.
 This replaces the former requirement to upload a CCV .pdf file.

 CIHR applicants must choose the Registration CV template.
 To produce a Registration CV template:

 - Log in to the Common CV system: go to the CV menu and select Funding.

 - In the Funding Source field, select CIHR from the dropdown and click next.
 Select the appropriate CV type and click next.

 - Enter data and click on "Done."
 Validation is automatically performed and errors are displayed, if any.
 The validation rules follow the requirements set specifically by CIHR.

 - Review the CV data online and via a preview of the PDF.

 - When satisfied, record the confirmation number that is displayed with the status message and at the top of the CV PDF.

 - Return to ResearchNet and enter this confirmation number under the Identify Participants Task.
 If you wish to make changes to your Common CV for a certain application, you must repeat the steps above and use the new confirmation number.